vzhang90/Election_Analysis/README.md

 ## Election Audit Summary
 The attached script [Python_Challenge.py](https://github.com/vzhang90/Election_Analysis/blob/main/PyPoll_Challenge.py) can be used for any election.
-There could be an additional information added with another stated variable `winning vote interval` to determine by how many votes the winner of the election won by.
+There could be an additional information added with another stated variable `winning vote difference` to determine by how many votes the winner of the election had more than the candidate with the 2nd highest number of votes.